mhofherr/TaskPaperManager/README.md

 * Copy tasks with the tag @maybe in a dedicated maybe list and remove from master list
 * Provide a weekly review report (pdf, html, markdown)
 * verify validity of required tags
+* set a @note tag if task has associated notes

 ## Build Status